Tuttotorna/lon-mirror/README.md

 Computes:

-Ω_ap: fraction of structure surviving transformations
+Ω_ap — fraction of structure surviving transformations

-Residue: intersection of invariants after representation removal
+Residue — intersection of invariants after representation removal

 Isolates structure that is real but non-experiential for human cognition.